scarson/laserfiche.github.io/src/docs/api/authentication/guide_oauth-service/index.md

 1. Request an Access Token

-   1. The service application can then issue a POST request with the generated HMAC client credential JWT in the Bearer Authorization header to request an access token.
+   1. The service application can then issue a POST request with the generated HMAC client credential JWT or Authorization Key in the Bearer Authorization header to request an access token.

       - ```xml
           POST https://signin.laserfiche.com/oauth/token HTTP/1.1